ha5dzs/volciclab-utilities/robot_server/Readme.md

 Here is why:

 Let's say that we have an awesome world-changing robot program, which we name `skynet`.
-On the teach pendant, this is shown as a single file, but in reality ther are at least three.
+On the teach pendant, this is shown as a single file, but in reality there are at least three.
 These are

 * `skynet.txt`, which is the URScript you created on the teach pendant.
 This is not the actual code that runs on the robot, and changing this does nothing.